First Vienna Award: Arbitration

 The award was made in Vienna by the foreign ministers of Germany, Joachim von Ribbentrop, and of Italy, Galeazzo Ciano.
 The Hungarian delegation was led by Foreign Minister Kálmán Kánya, accompanied by Education Minister Pál Teleki.
 The Czechoslovak delegation was led by Foreign Minister František Chvalkovský, accompanied by Ivan Krno.
 Important members of the Czechoslovak delegation included representatives of Subcarpathian Rus' (Prime Minister Avgustyn Voloshyn) and of Slovakia (Prime Minister Jozef Tiso and Justice Minister Ferdinand Ďurčanský).
 Also present was Hermann Göring.
-A few days before the arbitration, Budapest had received messages from some of borderline villages that rejected became part of Hungary ("Stay there, do not liberate us.
+A few days before the arbitration, Budapest had received messages from some borderline villages that rejected becoming part of Hungary ("Stay there, do not liberate us.
 We are having a good time, better than you, liberate yourself").

 The arbitration began in the Belvedere Palace, in Vienna, at noon on November 2, 1938.
 The Czechoslovak and the Hungarian delegations were allowed to present their arguments.
 Chvalkovský was brief and left the task of presenting the Czechoslovak case to Krno.
 Despite explicit demands by the Czechoslovak representatives, both arbiters refused to let Tiso and Voloshyn participate.
 Ribbentrop and Ciano reasoned that only the representatives of central governments could participate (Czechoslovakia, rather than the partially-autonomous Slovakia or Carpatho-Ruthenia).
 They assumed that Chvalkovský would be more submissive and that Tiso would complicate the negotiations.
 The negotiations were a formality, and a new border was drawn after half a day.
 When the award was announced by Ribbentrop around 7 p.m., the Czechoslovak delegation was so shocked that Tiso actually had to be talked by Ribbentrop and Chvalkovský into signing the document.